xxreflextheone/AI-Aimbot/README.md

 ## About

+What is AI Aimbot?
+Typical aimbot reads memory to find the position of the target.
+AI only needs to see the screen to find the target, this means it wont be perfect but is a lot harder to detect.
+Instead of needing to update offsets for each game, all you need is a trained AI model.

 Lunar can be modified to work with a variety of FPS games; however, it is currently configured for Fortnite.
 Besides being general purpose, the main advantage of using Lunar is that it does not meddle with the memory of other processes.

 Lunar LITE uses [YOLOv8](https://github.com/ultralytics/ultralytics)